-Although we ask you to submit an application, you will not be evaluated or screened.
-We strongly believe that a workshop that purports to help students put together applications should not only accept those students who are already good at putting together applications.
+Although we ask you to submit an application, you will not be screened on merit.
+We strongly believe that a workshop that purports to help students put together applications should not accept only those students who are already good at putting together applications.
 Nevertheless, there may be practical constraints that prevent us from accommodating everyone who is interested.

 If you are a first generation college student…